-Chaminade junior Chloe Talan was one of eight students out of 103 to be named best poster presentation at the Annual Biomedical Research Conference for Minority Students on November 17 in Indianapolis, Indiana.
+Chaminade junior Chloe Talana was one of eight students out of 103 to be named best poster presentation at the Annual Biomedical Research Conference for Minority Students on November 17 in Indianapolis, Indiana.

-Talan attributes her award to her ability to seize opportunities and the support she’s received from Chaminade professor Dr. Michael Weichhaus.
-Talan joined Dr. Weichhaus’s lab as a student researcher after she approached him after class one day and asked if he knew of any research opportunities.
+Talana attributes her award to her ability to seize opportunities and the support she’s received from Chaminade professor Dr. Michael Weichhaus.
+Talana joined Dr. Weichhaus’s lab as a student researcher after she approached him after class one day and asked if he knew of any research opportunities.

-Dr. Weichhaus has encouraged Talan to pursue research opportunities outside of his lab, including the Johns Hopkins program.
-His mentorship has made such an impact on Talan’s experience as a student that earlier this year she nominated him for the President Mackey Prize, which he was awarded at the Na Liko Na’auao undergraduate conference at Chaminade University in March.
+Dr. Weichhaus has encouraged Talana to pursue research opportunities outside of his lab, including the Johns Hopkins program.
+His mentorship has made such an impact on Talana’s experience as a student that earlier this year she nominated him for the President Mackey Prize, which he was awarded at the Na Liko Na’auao undergraduate conference at Chaminade University in March.

 “Since I have started working with him, Dr. Weichhaus has validated what I want to do with my future,” says Talana.
 “A lot of people say doctor’s save lives, and they absolutely do.
 But if we really think about it, it all comes down to research.
 Without research, we wouldn’t have advances in medicine.
 I want to go to medical school to get a combined M.D. and Ph.D. and become a medical scientist.”